meshery/meshery.io/collections/_posts/2023-12-22-meshery-v07-release-announcement.md

 Maintain a consistent design across your infrastructure and also have access to some of the best practices for creating cloud-native designs by enabling the Meshery Catalog.

 Can’t find a design you need in the catalog, then you can easily create and publish it to the catalog.

-Enhanced Multi-Cluster Support for Streamlined Environments:
+### Enhanced Multi-Cluster Support for Environments

 Effortlessly manage multiple Kubernetes clusters with enhanced multi-cluster support.
 Say goodbye to complexity and hello to operational efficiency.
 With Meshery, you have the control to simplify your multi-cluster configurations.

 Take full control of your clusters with Meshery and avoid any issues if any one cluster goes down.

 ### Kubernetes Management with Design Deployment Dry-run

-Design Deployment Dry-run is here to make your Kubernetes management smoother.
-With the power of dry-run testing, you can safeguard your deployments, ensuring error-free operations and peace of mind.
+Deployment dry-runs for designs are here to make your Kubernetes management smoother.
+First validate, then dry-run your you can safeguard your deployments, ensuring error-free operations and peace of mind.

 Meshery integration with MeshMap enables you to visualize your dry-run testing process and be aware of everything.